 NEWS & EVENTS

-The Combined Training Command Area 15 completed their 8-day summer training evolution this last weekend at Camp Williams.
-Over one hundred cadets came from all over the country and from local units as well to attend the various offerings.
-We were lucky to have an excellent team of over 20 adult volunteers who gave a week of their valuable free time to assist cadets in their training.
+The Combined Training Command Area 15 completed their 9-day summer training evolution this last weekend at Camp Williams.
+Over one hundred cadets came from all over the country, and from local units as well, to participate in the various trainings.
+This year, in addition to Recruit Training (RT) and Navy League Orientation (NLO), Petty Officer Leadership Academy (POLA), Medical Training, Basic Airman (UAS Operator) and Photojournalism/Digital Media were offered.

 Bravo zulu to all cadets who successfully completed their RT or an AT, including 7 of our Squadron cadets!

 A big shout out goes to LCDR Wayne Baker and LCDR Jeanette Hernandez for organizing a great training experience for all.

 Offsite Field Training Exercise (FTX)

 in Idaho a Success

 Our unit traveled to a remote site in southern Idaho with our other local unit (Battleship Utah).
 A Forward Operating Base (FOB) camp was set up and a total of 4 missions over a 3-square-mile area were carried out over the course of the day and evening.
 The Cadets were divided into 3 fire teams and rotated through various roles including Patrol, Explosive Ordnance Disposal (EOD) squad and Headquarters (HQ).